 How to Incorporate Your Business in Peru

-The following steps will assist with identifying exactly what you need to do to legally establish a business in Peru.
+The following steps will describe the incorporation process for a legal entity in Peru.
 In most cases, it’s best to partner with a local lawyer.

 Keep in mind that while these steps are accurate at the time of this writing, they are subject to change.
 This is another reason to work with a local partner who will keep up-to-date on policy changes.